 Special Recommendation IX

-34. There still has been no change in the level of compliance with the Examiners' recommendations for SR.IX.
-Accordingly, there is still only partial compliance with the SR.IX recommendations.
+42. There has been no change in the level of compliance with the Examiners' recommendations for SR.IX.
+As noted in the fifth follow-up report, there is only partial compliance with the SR.IX recommendations.

 III.
 Conclusion